-The Roman senate did not accept the treaty made by Servilianus with the Lusitanians.
+The Roman senate did not accept the treaty made by Servilius Cipianus with the Lusitanians.
 However, the Romans did things differently this time.
-Knowing that the Lusitanian resistance was largely due to Viriathus' leadership, Marcus Pompilius Lenas bribed Audax, Ditalco and Minurus, three Lusitanians sent by Viriathus as an embassy to establish peace.
+Knowing that the Lusitanian resistance was largely due to Viriathus' leadership, Marcus Pompilius Lenas bribed Audax, Ditalcus and Minurus, three Lusitanians sent by Viriathus as an embassy to establish peace.
 These ambassadors returned to their camp and killed Viriathus while he was sleeping.
-When they returned to the Roman camp for their reward, the consul Scipio ordered their execution, declaring, "Rome does not pay traitors".

-With the death of Viratthus, the Lusitanian resistance ended.
-Under Roman rule, Lusitania and its people gradually acquired Roman culture and the language.
-Centuries later, after the dissolution of the Roman empire, Lusitania became the heart of Portugal.
+When they returned to the Roman camp for their reward, the consul Servilius Cipianus ordered their execution, declaring, "Rome does not pay traitors".
+With the death of Virathus, the Lusitanian resistance began to end, although total pacification of Lusitania was only achieved under Augustus.
+Under Roman rule, Lusitania and its people gradually acquired Roman culture and language.